-In the 25 buildings, three courtyards, and two circular walls there is a lot to explore – gothic vaulted chapels, medieval dungeons, sentries’ walk, bastions, the keep, and extensive banqueting halls.
+There is a lot to explore in the 25 buildings, three courtyards, and two circular walls – gothic vaulted chapels, medieval dungeons, sentries’ walk, bastions, the keep, and extensive banqueting halls.

 Lake Geneva Boat Cruise

-From Chillon Castle, take a one and a half hour Lake Geneva Classical Circular Cruise to the other side of the lake near the Swiss-French border.
+From the Castle, take a one and a half hour Lake Geneva Classical Circular Cruise to the other side of the lake near the Swiss-French border.